scifi6546/A-Brief-History-of-Computer-Graphics/readme.md

   by limiting the resolution and number of colors.
 Limiting the colors is especially helpful because each additional color requires more space inorder to encode the data.
 One example system is VGA (Video Graphics Array).
 VGA is still present in the form of the connecture used for it, the VGA connector.
 VGA has a resolution of 320x200 Pixels with 256 possible colors (Ferraro, 257).
 This video mode is very limiting because the programmer has to manually place every pixel on the screen and this takes the computer quite a bit of time to go through and change each and every pixel.
 It could be much faster to have some hardware that could do some work for the central processing unit.
-An example of what this could achieve is shown below.
+An example of what pixel based graphics could achieve is shown below.
 The image depicts a screen shot from he Secret of Monkey Island by Lucasfilm Games released in
   October 1990
   ![Monkey Island](monkey_island.jpeg)
+  The screenshot has beautiful hand drawn textures, but this technology limits what can be done with a computer.
 ## Sprite acceleration
   In the 1980's and the early 90's many home computers were built to do work rather than play games, therefore many of the video systems were built inorder to accommodate business users rather than games.
 Many games systems however, such